Watch now: Night 3 of Kenosha protests; Gunshots ring out, one 'shot in head'

 12:00 a.m.

-Gunfire is ringing out in Kenosha in the area of 63rd Street and Sheridan Road.
+Gunfire rang out in Kenosha in the area of 63rd Street and Sheridan Road.
 A police officer said, "lots of people shot."
 What exactly that means has not been confirmed.
-Reporter on scene is leaving the area at this time for safety.
+Reporters on scene are leaving the area at this time for safety.

 According to a witness, who talked to a Kenosha News reporter, some guys were telling protesters to stop breaking windows of vehicles and they got mad and charged at a group of people with guns.
 One guy was shot in the head and appeared unresponsive.
 He was grabbed and rushed to the hospital that was across the street.